pmeshkov/pySULI/notebooks/using_google_colab.md

 `drive.mount(/content/drive)`

-And then allow the notebook to access your drive.
+And then you need to allow the notebook to access your drive.

 ![enter image description here](https://github.com/pmeshkov/Colab_Tutorial/blob/main/Google_colab_tutorial/Screenshot%202024-06-27%20at%2012.56.57%E2%80%AFPM.png?raw=true)